 Add a Rug

-Rugs have always been an important part of home decor for cultures, classic and contemporary, all over the world.
-Today we're realizing that rugs lose absolutely none of their room-defining powers when brought into a dining area.
-Instead, as accents to the table, they help take the design all the way to the floor, tying in color and pattern stories as they go.
+Rugs have always been an essential part of home decor for various cultures, classic and contemporary, all over the world.
+Rugs maintain their room-defining powers when also brought into a dining area.
+In addition, as accents to the table, they help take the design to the floor, tying in color and pattern stories as they go.
 This dining room uses a modern Moroccan-inspired rug design to add plush texture to the space while the pattern works playfully with the cross-leg pattern created by the dining chairs.Continue to 5 of 8 below.

 05 of 08